+Cancellations and Returns: Orders that have entered processing cannot be cancelled.
 All sales are final.
 I cannot restock most of my items as they are individually prayed over or otherwise custom-finished pieces, or are consumables such as herbs, salts, and oils that cannot be returned for hygiene reasons.
-If there is a problem with your order when you receive it, contact me for how to proceed by replying to your order acknowledgment email.
-If I've made a mistake, I'll work with you on making it right.
+See the TOS and Shipping & Handling pages for full details, including what to do in case of damage during transit.

-So understand that chargebacks are considered theft.
-Any refunds or cancellations must be initiated on this end.
-In addition, chargebacks negate the usual guarantee of client privacy: they will be reported to every colleague I have, every professional organization I'm affiliated with, and any relevant legal, spiritual, and/or financial entities, such as collections.
+Theft violates the Terms of Service and negates the usual guarantee of client privacy.
+Chargebacks will be reported to every colleague I have, every professional organization I'm affiliated with, and any relevant legal, spiritual, and/or financial entities, including collections.
 See the TOS for more info.

-Handling times start at five business days and will be longer for large orders, bulk orders, orders with several custom items like pakets or mojo bags, and international orders.
-Please see the Shipping & Handling page for more information.If you are in a hurry, please do not order without writing me first to inquire about whether I can meet your deadline.
+Handling Times: Handling times start at 5-10 business days and will be longer for larger orders, bulk orders or those requiring special packaging, orders with several customized or specialty items, and international orders.
+Please see the Shipping & Handling page for more details.If you are in a hurry, please do not order without writing me first to inquire about whether I can meet your deadline.
 I cannot honor requests for specific delivery deadlines unless that is agreed upon in writing *before you order.*

 We are not open and do not ship on weekends or federal holidays.
 Weekends and holidays are not business days.

-How to Book a Light Setting: You can book a light setting service at the Altar Work page.
-Please read the information there carefully before you book.
+Light Settings: You can book a light setting service at the Altar Work page.

-How to Book Altar Work or Services: Please visit the Altar Work page to read about what kind of cases I take, how to get your case considered, whether you can book directly or need a consult and/or contract first, and how to get more info.
+Altar Work Services: Please visit the Altar Work page to read about what kind of cases I take, how to get your case considered, whether you can book directly or need a consult and/or contract first, and how to get more info.

-How to Book a Consultation: If you would like to book a consultation to have your case assessed, or if you aren't sure whether you need to book a consultation, see the Consultations page for more info.
+Readings & Consultations: If you would like to book a reading, a coaching session, or a consultation to have rootwork performed for you, or if you aren't sure whether you need to book a consultation, see the Consultations page for more info.